Bibi Jawindi:

 Geographies:

-These water elements not only add aesthetic value but also distinguish the relation between water and spirituality, to provide a harmonizing effect for contemplation.
+These water elements not only add aesthetic value but also distinguish the relation between water and spirituality.
+To provide a harmonizing effect for contemplation.
 The geometry of the pools reflects the tile and the tomb and the soul, is the water.
 667 In addition to the beautiful tangle of greenery and impressive architecture of the site, the beautiful ponds and fountains surrounding the tomb of Bibi Jawindi define a quiet, contemplative atmosphere, which allows people to improve their spirituality and return to the teachings of the Sufi saint.

 Entrance Gateway Bibi Jawindi: